 Four months ago I self-diagnosed myself via Dr. Google with peri-menopause.
-I’m only 36 years old, so naturally I panick a bit when I read “menopause.”
+I’m only 36 years old, so naturally I panicked a bit when I read “menopause.”

 I broke the news to my sister-in-law (who introduced me to traditional foods, this great book and also happens to be an registered nurse) and she talked me off the ledge.

-She reminded me that I was a healthy 36 year old woman who in the past year alone, had moved 3 times (including a cross-country move), grieved the death of a loved one, bought a house, supported my husband through 3 job changes ALL THE WHILE running a full-time business and being the primary caregiver of my kids.
+She reminded me that I was a healthy 36 year old woman who in the past year alone, had moved 3 times (including a cross-country move), grieved the death of a loved one, bought a house, wrote an eCourse, supported my husband through 3 job changes ALL THE WHILE running a full-time business and being the primary caregiver of my kids.

 Then she asked me if I have ever taken maca.
 Her timing was absolutely perfect – I had JUST started making a green maca smoothie each morning for breakfast!

 We had a good heart-to-heart, and in the end came to a conclusion: I likely wasn’t suffering through peri-menopause.
 Instead, the symptoms I was experiencing – poor sleep quality, night sweats, severe mood swings, muscle spasms, poor concentration and forgetfulness – were probably because of stress.